Website-2/zbp-language-services.github.io/index.md

 ### What others say

->"Zahra is an excellent interpreter.
+><small>"Zahra is an excellent interpreter.
 Our client even commented she is her ‘favourite interpreter’!"
-– A., Market Research Project Manager at LSP
+– A., Market Research Project Manager at LSP</small>

 >"It's lovely to have you with us again, as I always receive such positive feedback about your interpreting!
 I'm often told that your lively interpretation makes watching market research interviews much more interesting and the project results much more tangible."
 – J., Market Research Moderator